 Suffering from a case of the dreaded 'mummy brain'?
 Misplacing your keys every five minutes?
-Lost your mobile phone AGAIN and struggling to find it?
+Lost your mobile phone, AGAIN?
 Lost for words?
-Some say mummy brain doesn't exist, but ask new mummies and their families and I am sure they can give you a compelling testimony!
-Read on about mummy brain, what you can do to help and how to cope with mummy brain.
+Find out about mummy brain, what you can do to help and how to cope with mummy brain.

 Placenta encapsulation allows you to consume the placenta in capsule form - eating raw placenta is not required!
 Find out why more women are opting for placenta encapsulation.